matthewfishermv/Statistics-with-R/Hypothesis-Testing/Index.md

 ### The 68-95-99.7 Rule

-An interesting feature of the Noraml Distribution that we can take advantage of for statistics is the 68%-95%-99.7% Rule:
+An interesting feature of the Normal Distribution that we can take advantage of for statistics is the 68%-95%-99.7% Rule:

 > For a normally distributed variable, approximately 68% of its values fall within one standard deviation of the mean, 95% fall within two standard deviations of the mean, and 99.7% fall within three standard deviations of the mean [[5]](#references).